Magnesium Tinnitus Therapy: Important Facts

 While this supplement offers numerous health benefits, excess magnesium intake can lead to side effects such as diarrhea, nausea, and abdominal cramps.
 If any side effects are noted, I usually tell patients to first try cutting in half, or even cutting it in a quarter of the dose rather than stopping completely.

-Magnesium and Prescription Interactions
+Magnesium and Prescription Medication Interactions

 It's crucial to be aware of potential interactions if you're taking prescription medications that might have prescription interactions.
 For instance, high concentration magnesium can reduce the absorption of certain antibiotics (e.g., Cirpo, Levaquin, doxycycline, Zithromax) and interfere with drugs that act on platelet function.
 So if you're taking medications, as your doctor if magnesium is OK to take.